Are Subleading Effects Really Subleading? $B$-Meson Decays in Mesogenesis: Numerical Analysis and Phenomenology

 \subsection{Exclusive Decays}

-Given that in our framework each operator in the effective Hamiltonian is considered individually, and using the condition on the inclusive branching ratio (Br) of $B$-meson decays required to generate the matter–antimatter asymmetry of the Universe~\cite{Alonso-Alvarez:2021qfd}, $ Br(B^+ \to \psi \, \mathcal{B} \, \mathcal{M}) > 10^{-4},$ where $\mathcal{B}$ denotes a SM baryon and $\mathcal{M}$ represents any number of light mesons, a lower bound on the corresponding exclusive decay can be derived from the ratio of exclusive-to-inclusive branching fractions.
+Given that in our framework each operator in the effective Hamiltonian is considered individually, and using the approximate condition on the inclusive branching ratio (Br) of $B$-meson decays required to generate the matter–antimatter asymmetry of the Universe~\cite{Alonso-Alvarez:2021qfd}, $ Br(B^+ \to \psi \, \mathcal{B} \, \mathcal{M}) > 10^{-4},$ where $\mathcal{B}$ denotes a SM baryon and $\mathcal{M}$ represents any number of light mesons\footnote{The condition ${Br}(B^+ \to \psi \, \mathcal{B} \, \mathcal{M}) > 10^{-4}$ should be understood as an order-of-magnitude estimate within the minimal Mesogenesis setup~\cite{Alonso-Alvarez:2021qfd}.
+In more general realizations of the model, this requirement can be relaxed, see e.g.~\cite{Elor:2024cea,Elor:2022jxy}.
+For instance, lowering it to $\sim 10^{-5}$ would reduce the corresponding lower bounds on exclusive decays by approximately one order of magnitude, thereby enlarging the allowed parameter space.}, a lower bound on the corresponding exclusive decay can be derived from the ratio of exclusive-to-inclusive branching fractions.
 We define this ratio for a general exclusive final state as \( R_{\text{Kh}}(B^+ \to \psi \mathcal{B}) \) \footnote{Named after A. Khodjamirian, who proposed its use in constraining exclusive decays.}.
 For the specific case of $B^+ \to p^+ \psi$ we have

-In Fig.~\ref{fig:RkhLowerLimits}, we show the impact of the individual subleading HQE contributions on the inclusive decay width and, consequently, on the lower limits for the exclusive BR derived via Eq.~\eqref{eq:Rkh}.
+In Fig.~\ref{fig:RkhLowerLimits}, we show the impact of the individual subleading HQE contributions on the inclusive decay width and, consequently, on the lower limits for the exclusive Br derived via Eq.~\eqref{eq:Rkh}.
 A full uncertainty analysis is presented in Fig.~\ref{fig:RkhLowerLimitsFinal}.
 For the operator $\mathcal{O} = (b\,u)(\psi \,d)$, once the dimension-six four-quark contribution is included, the inclusive decay width becomes negative for $m_\psi \gtrsim 2~\text{GeV}$, as shown in Figs.~\ref{fig:DecayRates} and \ref{fig:DecayRatesTotal}.
 This signals that the HQE prediction is no longer reliable in this region.

 In Fig.~\ref{fig:RkhLowerLimitsFinal} we present the predicted values of $R_{Kh}(B^+ \to p^+ \psi)$ for the two operators under study, shown as a function of $m_\psi,$ together with a conservative uncertainty analysis.
 For completeness and direct comparison, we also include the lower limit plots from our earlier work~\cite{Lenz:2024rwi}, which considered only the dimension-three contribution in inclusive decays.